jxpress/setfit-pytorch-lightning/README.md

 ## step 1.
 Custom LightningDataModule.

 Data is managed in LightningDataModule.
-In the [the sample code](src/datamodules/setfit_datamodule.py), training data is obtained from the sst2 dataset.
+In [the sample code](src/datamodules/setfit_datamodule.py), training data is obtained from the sst2 dataset.

-If you are not familiar with PyTorch Lightning, I recommend you to change only self.train_dataset, self.valid_dataset and self.test_dataset in `__init__`.
+If you are not familiar with PyTorch Lightning, I recommend you to change only self.train_dataset, self.valid_dataset and self.test_dataset in [`__init__` of DataModule](src/datamodules/setfit_datamodule.py).

-Parameter of Datamodule is managed in [config file](configs/datamodule/setfit.yaml).
+Parameters of Datamodule are managed in [config file](configs/datamodule/setfit.yaml).

 Or if you want to custom more, [README of lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) would offer useful information.